 This is a Par 4 Fitness favorite and will strengthen the rotator cuff and posterior musculature of the shoulder.

 Start with a lightweight dumbbell and get into your golf stance.
 You will maintain your posture throughout the exercise to promote good posture in the swing.
 You will then begin to externally rotate your shoulder (Below).
-This will conract the posterior musculature and stregnthen the dynamic stabilizers of the shoulder.
+This will contract the posterior musculature and strengthen the dynamic stabilizers of the shoulder.
 Focus on performing this exercise slowly for best results and maintain your posture!

-Complete the movement by setting the weight at the top just as you would with your golf club during the swing.
-Perform 2-3 sets of 15 of each side for best results!
 Complete this set of exercises as to give your body a stable and strong base, a strong core, and strong shoulders.
-These exercises will eliminate some of the swing faults talked about earlier and will lead to a better, more efficient swing giving.
+These exercises will eliminate some of the swing faults talked about earlier and will lead to better, more efficient swing giving.
 This will make you more accurate and more powerful in aspects of golf.